openssl/technical-policies/policies/testing.md

 Testing Policy
 ==============

-This applies to all stable and development branches of the main code repository.
+This applies to all [stable] and development branches of the main code repository.

-Within this policy "functional behaviour" means what the system does, i.e. given a set of inputs it will produce a set of outputs.
+Within this policy _functional behaviour_ means what the system does, i.e. given a set of inputs it will produce a set of outputs.
 This does not include how the system does it.
-For example refactoring or performance improvements do not affect functional behaviour.
+For example refactoring or performance improvements do not affect _functional behaviour_.

 Except where noted below:

 - All Pull Requests adding new functionality to the applications, libraries, providers or engines must include suitable tests.
-- All Pull Requests fixing a functional behaviour defect in the applications, libraries, providers or engines must include a test for that defect.
+- All Pull Requests fixing a _functional behaviour_ defect in the applications, libraries, providers or engines must include a test for that defect.

-Pull Requests that do not change the functional behaviour of the applications, libraries, providers or engines do not require tests to be added.
+Pull Requests that do not change the _functional behaviour_ of the applications, libraries, providers or engines do not require tests to be added.
 For example the following types of changes do not require tests: